impactoss/impactoss-admin-quick-start-guide/README.md

 ## 1. Introduction

-This guide is a brief introduction into **IMPACT OSS**, the Open Source Software (OSS) for Integrated Management and Planning of Actions (IMPACT).
-IMPACT OSS was created to assist States with coordinating and monitoring implementation of human rights and the Sustainable Development Goals (SDGs) (also see [History & credits](/appendix/history.md)).
+This guide is a brief introduction to **IMPACT OSS** for **website administrators**.
+IMPACT OSS, the Open Source Software (OSS) for Integrated Management and Planning of Actions (IMPACT), was created to assist States with coordinating and monitoring implementation of human rights and the Sustainable Development Goals (SDGs) (also see [History & credits](/appendix/history.md)).

-It is split into 3 sections:
+It is split into 3 parts

 ##### 1. Introduction

-This introductory part is complemented by the following sections that establish the features and views of IMPACT OSS:
+This introductory part is complemented by the following sections that explain the features and basic concepts of IMPACT OSS:

 * **[>> Features](/intro/features.md)**: an overview of features
 * **[>> Navigation](/intro/navigation.md)**: an introduction to IMPACT OSS navigation concepts